The Raw and the Cooked by Claude Lévi-Strauss - Exam

 A) Uncooked food

-B) Frozen food
+B) Processed food

 • 9.
 What is a key theme in 'The Raw and the Cooked'?

-A) The geographic distribution of cultures
+A) The economic systems of societies

-B) The economic systems of societies
+B) The psychological impacts of cooking

-C) The binary oppositions in culture
+D) The binary oppositions in culture

 Created with That Quiz — a math test site for students of all grade levels.